Financial Support and Graduate Awards

 Students receiving tuition support because of an unemployed or displaced worker's program are alerted to potential loss of this form of support because of any salary or stipend that may be received for any form of on-campus or off-campus employment.

-Stipend Support Levels for Teaching and Research Assistants (PhD students)
+Stipend Support Levels for Teaching and Research Assistants (PhD Students)

-Teaching or Research Assistant
+Teaching or Research Assistant Stipend

 Partial awards may be available for research assistants based on grant availability